“Who runs the world? GIRLS!” – Beyonce

 I’m telling you, this organization is doing BIG things for our LITTLE people.
 So much so, they decided to test their impact!
 Dr. Maureen Weiss, a youth development expert, conducted an independent study to evaluate the effectiveness of Girls on the Run in promoting positive outcomes.
 She compared Girls on the Run participants in the same grade who had never participated in the program before.
 What she found was:

 - 85% of girls improved in confidence, competence, caring, character or connections.

 - Girls who were least active at the start increased in physical activity by more than 40%.

 - 97% of participants leaned critical life skills – manage emotions, help others, resolve conflicts, intentional decision making.

 Pretty cool, huh?
 I won’t get too political on this platform but, as you may know, the importance of women empowerment is critical now more than ever – a time when women and girls the world over are facing an increasing onslaught of negativity and harm from varied origins and entities.
 With that said, it is such a relief to know an organization such as Girls on the Run exists but they can’t continue their service alone.
+That’s why they teamed up with Boulder Blimp and created their custom made inflatable arch and promotional event marketing products, like that pop up tent, so they can make their presence know wherever they are.
 I urge you to RUN, not walk to their home on the web @ https://www.girlsontherun.org/.
 See what I did there?
 Anywho, you’ll find all sorts of information from program registration and volunteer opportunities to exciting sponsored events/merchandise [BTW: They have a ton of cool sponsors!].